 After the procedure is finished, we will have the patient’s head wrapped with a bandage.
 After a few days this will be replaced with surgical dressings that need to be worn for the remainder of the first week.
 At that time, stitches will be removed.
 There will be some throbbing for a couple of days, but that can be managed with pain medication.
 Patients need to avoid sleeping on the affected ear or ears for about two weeks.
 Children can return to school after about one week.
 Adults can return to work more quickly, usually within a couple days.

 Will I Have Scarring After Ear Surgery?

-For ear pinning procedures, Dr. Steitz places the incision behind the ear, so it becomes virtually invisible.
-If he repairs a torn earlobe or remedies an overly stretched earlobe, there will be a thin vertical line where the ear was sewn back together, but Dr. Steitz uses his double board-certified training, expertise, and experience to make these scars as minimal as possible.
+For ear pinning procedures, we places the incision behind the ear, so it becomes virtually invisible.
+If he repairs a torn earlobe or remedies an overly stretched earlobe, there will be a thin vertical line where the ear was sewn back together, but we uses our double board-certified training, expertise, and experience to make these scars as minimal as possible.
 You’ll be surprised at how fast they disappear for the most part.
 To help the scar heal as camouflaged as possible, you need to keep it from receiving unprotected sun exposure for at least a couple months.